marielle-lopez/portfolio/README.md

 - Replace image with CapsuleImg component on landing page
 - Make 'Download CV' button functional
 - Create a gradient top-border to active NavLink
-- Add hover effect to logo in Header component
 - Make content scrollable without making browser adding a scroll bar
-- Change icons in Header component to open a new tab

 ## Task Completion History